Rania-Mzid/P2VRT/README.md

 2. Copy the code of the downloaded file named "transTo_Consistensy" in the created Acceleo project and run it.
 3. Run the result file named "Verif_Consistensy" of this transformation with a Java compilater to be able to answer the following question.

-Notes:
-The designer will find:
-- the file "transTo_Consistensy" in a folder named "trans_models" under his/her new project folder.
-- the file "Verif_Consistensy" in a folder named "src_gen" under his/her new project folder.

 ### Step 3 - Schedulability check

 1. Create a new Acceleo Project.
-2. Copy the code of the downloaded file named "transTo_NameOfChoosenTool" in the created Acceleo project and run it.
+2. Copy the code of the downloaded file named "transTo_NameOfChosenTool" in the created Acceleo project and run it.
-3. Analyze the result file named "transTo_NameOfChoosenTool" of this transformation with the choosen tool to be able to answer the following question.
+3. Analyze the result file named "transTo_NameOfChosenTool" of this transformation with the choosen tool to be able to answer the following question.

-Notes:
-The designer will find:
-- the file "transTo_NameOfChoosenTool" in a folder named "trans_models" under his/her new project folder.
-- the file "AnalyticModel_NameOfChoosenTool" in a folder named "src_gen" under his/her new project folder.

 ### Step 4 - Get a POSIX code